Why your children are suffering and how you can help

 Why are our children suffering?

 These issues are complex and multifactorial.
-Below are the most cited reasons for the rise in mental health issues among children and teens.
+Below are the most cited reasons for the adolescent mental health crisis in America.

 Research shows the COVID-19 virus and containment of its spread through masks and social distancing negatively impacted children and teenagers.
 The sudden shift to remote learning and lack of in-person interactions with friends and mentors has been difficult for many young people.
 The lack of physical touch and increased awareness of germs have also been a source of stress and anxiety in children.
 Additionally, school closures have disrupted the sense of routine and structure that many children rely on, making it difficult for them to adapt to the new normal.
 Learning during the pandemic was more challenging causing many students to fall behind in academic development which has led to increased stress as society moves towards a post-pandemic world.

 Children and teens who have switched schools due to moving or graduated from one school to the next, can have fewer opportunities to socialize.
 This leads to feeling isolated at home, even with parents and siblings there.
 This can advance emotional isolation to the point the child does not want or know how to share their feelings with others.